Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/exp`: Show your current bonus EXP modifiers
 -   `/locale`: Change the language of the bot
 -   `/lookup`: Get information about the given song (whether it's available in KMQ, aliases, etc.)
+-   `/upcomingreleases`: See a list of confirmed songs, albums, and EPs planned for release in the future

 ## Game Option Commands